Unforgettablepl/PersonalWebsite/content/_index.md

 ## Archival

 I love archiving, and it would be a shame if this website wasn't archived somewhere.
-The source code is available [here](https://github.com/Unforgettablepl/PersonalWebsite), and the rendered html/css/js is archived permanently at [doi:]().
+The source code is available [here](https://github.com/Unforgettablepl/PersonalWebsite), and the rendered html/css/js is archived permanently at _[doi:10.5281/zenodo.17120132](https://doi.org/10.5281/zenodo.17120132)_.